 Following the 2019 Independent Environmental Audit (see Section 9), HQPL have committed to sending out a report to nearby residents and the MidCoast Council updating these stakeholders on the environmental performance of the quarry from January to June of each year.
-Therefore, information can be accessed by the community twice a year, through this report as well as the AEMR.
-The 2021 Community Consultation Report can be found on the HQPL website at https://hunterquarries.com.au/reports/.
+Therefore, information can be accessed by the community twice a year through this report, as well as the AEMR.
+The Community Consultation Reports can be found on the HQPL website at https://hunterquarries.com.au/.
 More detail on this Community Communication Strategy is available in Section 4.14.2 of the EMS (SLR, 2020).